Mina - Free AI Support After a Psychedelic Experience

 The ecosystem for psychedelic aftercare

-Participant-supported · Practitioner-connected · Governed for the field
+Free for participants · Connected to practitioners · Governed for the field

 Meet Mina